 2) Take Out a Second Mortgage

-If you have built a lot of equity in your home, you may want to take out a home equity loan — if you can afford to pay the higher monthly payment, that is.
-If not, you may be able to renegotiate a loan modification plan with your lender or convert your adjustable rate mortgage into a fixed-rate mortgage that has a lower interest rate.
-The loan can be used to fund other things, including real estate investments.
+Assuming you have significant equity built up in your home, you might consider taking out a home equity loan.
+However, this option is only feasible if you can manage the higher monthly payment that comes with it.
+If you’re unable to make the higher payments, you might want to explore other possibilities, such as renegotiating a loan modification plan with your lender or converting your adjustable rate mortgage into a fixed-rate mortgage with a lower interest rate.
+The loan proceeds can be used to fund other investments, such as real estate.

 3) Rent Out Your Home